ZhuoranWangCn/ZhuoranWangCn.github.io/_pages/about.md

 # 📗 Teaching and Lecture Notes

-I will serve as the teaching assistant of the following courses and camp at the Hong Kong University of Science and Technology (Guangzhou):
+I have served as the teaching assistant of the following courses and camp at the Hong Kong University of Science and Technology (Guangzhou):
 + Rid Bird Challenge Camp (RBCC) Phase 3, 2025 Summer.
++ FTEC 5061.
+Stochastic Calculus for Financial Technology, 2025 Fall.

 ![HKUSTGZ](../images/hn.png)